spiderweak/repubcal/README.md

-# repubcal
+# repubcal_js
-Python module to convert to French Republican Calendar
+Created from https://github.com/Nimlar/repubcal (Python module to convert to French Republican Calendar)

 Algorithm source from https://www.fourmilab.ch/documents/calendar/calendar.js by [John Walker](https://en.wikipedia.org/wiki/John_Walker_(programmer))

+Aims to be used as a javascript lib to provide republican calendar day to a discord server

 ## Usage from command line: